wasn-eu/CubeCell_Getting_Started/README.md

   - DEACTIVE
 - All Keys set to zero

 The firmware auto detects the connected I2C sensor.
+You can connect more than one sensor to the I2C bus.
+The only limitation is, that you can connect only 1 sensor of each modell.
 These sensors are supported:

 - ADS1015/ADS1115
 - BH1750